 My girlfriend (who isn't as heavy into gaming) loves Above and Below as much as I do, and it's certainly in my top five favorite board games ever made.
 Prices range from $30-50, which really isn't bad for a set with so many quality components, and I highly recommend testing it within your own gaming group.

-Whether on its own or combined with its partner, both are worthy titles for eurogame fans to explore.
+Whether on their own or combined together, both are worthy titles for eurogame fans to explore.
 But for now, as we eagerly await Ryan Laukat's next endeavor, share your experiences with Above and Below, and I'll see you at our next gaming review!

 Questions & Answers